Ruschio/SmartCoach/README.md

    npm run install:all
    ```

-3. Following the SmartBugs installation guide to install SmartBugs tool.
+3. Follow the SmartBugs installation guide to prepare your environment with the required dependencies -> [SmartBugs guide](https://github.com/smartbugs/smartbugs?tab=readme-ov-file#installation).

 ## Usage